tmuswere9/probable-tribble/README.md

 # probable-tribble
-This is a sudoku solver using the backtracking algorithm.
-It includes a graphical GUI as well as a text based version.
+Backtracking algorithm for solving a Sudoku.
+It includes a graphical GUI.

 Run GUI.py to play sudoku.